The latest trouble in Cairo began, as these things often do, with the security services brutalizing a young person.

 But the revolutionaries reformed, regrouped, and attacked again.
 By one in the morning, the Ministry of Transport was on fire.
 Somehow, it didn't burn down entirely.

 Then, the army raided the media office I was working in above the square.
 They confiscated several cameras, but didn't manage to get them all.
-I think they wanted to stop photos like this getting out.
+I think they wanted to stop photos like this from getting out.